d0midigi/awesome-cybersecurity-subreddits/README.md

 # Awesome Cybersecurity Subreddits

 _Awesome subreddits that wield great breadth of information, documentation, advice, solutions, eye-openers, for some, security, cybersecurity, personal computing, hardware, and appliance manufacturers, to all things threat, risk, vulnerability and network security related.
-Informational overload._
+Informational overload. • This curated list is non-exclusive, and listed in no particular order.•_

 # Awesome Subreddits
 • [r/AccessCyber](https://www.reddit.com/r/AccessCyber) - This relatively new subreddit offers cybersecurity career, training and education resources for "Digital Defenders."
 Largely a curated list of links, AccessCyber is a useful source of info for anyone looking to improve or develop their skills, from beginners to those branching out into any of infosec's many specialty areas.